Olliemint/Pixel-gallery/README.md

 * View different photos that interest them
 * Click a single image to expand it and view the details of that photo
 * view different images categories in a single page
+* Copy image link address and share
+* Search images based on category name
+* Filter images by category or location

 ---